dbilnica/platformer_doc/README.md

 ## Online Documentation

-Access the online documentation for the Platformer game at [GitHub Pages](https://dbilnica.github.io/platformer_doc/).
+Access the online documentation for the Platformer game at [Vercel](https://platformer-doc.vercel.app/).

 ## License